 Prior to arriving at Georgetown University, I was the Program Director of the Center for Korean Studies at the University of California, Berkeley, where I also held a Korea Foundation Postdoctoral Fellowship.

-An educationist by training, I focus my teaching and research broadly on higher education reform in the context of globalization.
+A comparative educationist by training, I focus my teaching and research broadly on higher education reform in the context of globalization.
 My scholarly work has appeared in journals such as Comparative Education, Compare, and The Journal of Korean Studies as well as in a number of edited volumes on higher education.
 My work has also been prominently profiled by the Times Higher Education and Inside Higher Ed.
 I am currently working on a book manuscript on higher education reform and increased student mobility between South Korea and the United States.

 I hold a Ph.D. in Education from the University of California, Los Angeles, a master’s degree in Global Affairs from New York University, and a B.A. in English Literature from the University of Michigan.